-Today Longville is one of the most bicycle-friendly cities in the world.
-There are proper trails, with bike routes, all paved through for tourists.
+Today, Longville is one of the most bicycle-friendly cities in the world.
+There are proper trails and bike routes.
+All are paved for tourists.
 These also connect with other trails and lakes along the way.

 See Related: Ways to Book the Cheapest First Class Flights

 The Heartland Trail extended to 49 miles and was one of the first rail-trails in Longville, Minnesota.
 While biking, you can take it up from Steamboat Loop NW to Cove Lane and snowmobile up the top of Walker.